vijay1984/cswjsonxmlconverter/README.md

 This project converts JSON file to XML.
 To run this program execute the following command:

+The executable JAR file is inside the target folder.

 java -jar cswjsonxmlconverter.jar arg1 arg2

 arg1 - Source JSON File Full Path